“Neutral-neutralized” Uruguay hosts international gathering on the Venezuelan situation

 It can be clearly accepted also that Mr. Maduro and his most efficient Cuban intelligence service are well aware of Mujica and Vazquez sins and like to remind them when needed.

-No wonder then that a Mexican former foreign secretary, and despite working for a corrupt government such as that of Enrique Pe;a Nieto, is nevertheless recognized for his professionalism and mastering of diplomacy, international law and political science, Jorge Castaneda Gutamn made some extraordinary remarks about the current Uruguayan president.
+No wonder then that a Mexican former foreign secretary, and despite working for a corrupt government such as that of Enrique Peña Nieto, is nevertheless recognized for his professionalism and mastering of diplomacy, international law and political science, Jorge Castaneda Gutamn made some extraordinary remarks about the current Uruguayan president.

 Uruguay has a neutral stance in the Venezuelan situation for extra diplomatic reasons, said Castaneda. ”Uruguay has a great legitimacy in foreign policy, but in this case there is a personal very complicated problem and that is that the son of president Vazquez has done an enormous quantity of business transactions in Venezuela, and he is up to his neck in mud with the Venezuela dealings“